 "James has not consistently met the required performance standards.
 Focusing on improving his communication skills and seeking feedback will help address ongoing issues."

 Self-evaluations are something necessary that every employee needs before a performance review.
-With it employees can get a good gist of their strengths and improvement areas, helping refine every aspect of their performance.
+By comparing their own assessment with that of their peers, both managers and their employees can get a good gist of strengths and improvement areas, helping refine every aspect of performance.

 You can integrate your performance management with ThriveSparrow's Goals [OKRs] to help your teams meet their performance goals consistently.
 It is a strategic integration that can enhance inter-departmental collaboration and productivity.